MicrosoftDocs/PowerShell-Docs/dsc/pullServerSMB.md

 }
 ```

-The configuration creates the directory `C:\DscSmbShare` if it doesn't already exists, and then uses that directory as an SMB file share. **FullAccess** should be given to any
+The configuration creates the directory `C:\DscSmbShare`, if it doesn't already exist, and then uses that directory as an SMB file share. **FullAccess** should be given to any
-account that needs to write to or delete from the file share, and **ReadAccess** must be given to any client nodes that get configurations and/or DSC resources from the share (
+account that needs to write to or delete from the file share. **ReadAccess** must be given to any client nodes that get configurations and/or DSC resources from the share.

+> [!NOTE]
-this is because DSC runs as the system account by default, so the computer itself has to have access to the share).
+> DSC runs as the system account by default, so the computer itself must have access to the share.

 ### Give file system access to the pull client

 Giving **ReadAccess** to a client node allows that node to access the SMB share, but not to files or folders within that share.
 You have to explicitly grant client nodes access to the SMB share
-folder and sub-folders.
+folder and subfolders.
 We can do this with DSC by adding using the **cNtfsPermissionEntry** resource, which is contained in the [CNtfsAccessControl](https://www.powershellgallery.com/packages/cNtfsAccessControl/1.2.0)
 module.
 The following configuration adds a **cNtfsPermissionEntry** block that grants ReadAndExecute access to the pull client:

 ```powershell